Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 is being assembled.

-Additionally, you will typically HTML-escape or JavaScript-escape a URL following the same rules for any other data added to the page, since a properly URL-escaped URL may still contain characters that are meaningful in an HTML context, like ``&`` and ``'``.
+Additionally, you will typically HTML-escape or JavaScript-escape a URL following the same rules for any other data added to the page, since a properly URL-escaped URL might still contain characters that are meaningful in an HTML context, such as ``&`` and ``'``.

-For example, when adding a URL to the ``href`` attribute of an anchor tag (``<a>``), it should already be properly URL-escaped, and would need to be HTML-escaped at the time it is added to the HTML.
+For example, when a URL is added to the ``href`` attribute of an anchor tag (``<a>``), it should already be properly URL-escaped, and in addition needs to be HTML-escaped at the time it is added to the HTML.
 When you see ``&`` between query parameters as an ``&amp;`` in your HTML page source, you can rest easy.

 .. note:: If the entire URL is user provided, additional validation is required.

-When an entire URL is user provided, and not just some query parameters, you must also validate the URL to ensure it uses a whitelisted or acceptable protocol (e.g. https).
-This is to avoid users being able to supply a URL that uses the "javascript" protocol as an example.
+When an entire URL (rather that only some query parameters) is user provided, you must also validate the URL to make sure it uses a whitelisted or acceptable protocol, such as https.
+Doing so prevents users from being able to supply a URL that uses the "javascript" protocol as an example.

-For more information, see `oWASP: URL Escape <https://www.owasp.org/index.php/XSS_(Cross_Site_Scripting)_Prevention_Cheat_Sheet#RULE_.235_-_URL_Escape_Before_Inserting_Untrusted_Data_into_HTML_URL_Parameter_Values>`_.
+For more information, see `OWASP: URL Escape <https://www.owasp.org/index.php/XSS_(Cross_Site_Scripting)_Prevention_Cheat_Sheet#RULE_.235_-_URL_Escape_Before_Inserting_Untrusted_Data_into_HTML_URL_Parameter_Values>`_.

 Editing Template Files